eaton-lab/eaton-lab.github.io/people/index.md

          hspace="20px"
          align='right'>
 	</a>
+<span style="font-weight:bold">Sandra Hoffberg</span>
-Sandra Hoffberg joined the lab in 2017 as an NSF Postdoctoral Fellow.
+joined the lab in 2017 as an NSF Postdoctoral Fellow.
 Sandra's work is focused on the development of tools and resources to expediate large-scale genotyping and bioinformatic analyses of germplasm databases (i.e., seed databases) for agriculture and